 If you have ever visited any of the parks at Walt Disney World, you already know that the words “Disney World” and (insert ANY diet name here) do not go well together.
 While this is the case, if you are living a Keto lifestyle, you can still enjoy your trip while eating Keto at Epcot.
-The longer that I have gone in my Keto journey, the easier it has become to completely overcome any cravings for carbs and sugar.
+The longer that I have gone on my Keto journey, the easier it has become to completely overcome any cravings for carbs and sugar.
 That said, Disney World is a little harder to tackle.
 But, if you can stay strong and avoid temptations, it can be done!

 Focus on Staying in Ketosis – Not on the Caloric Intake

 When I am at home, I am very strict with my caloric intake as well as my macros.
 At Disney World, I focus more on staying in keto without really focusing on the calories.
 I mean, I am on vacation, and I am walking like 10 miles a day while in the parks.
 One thing to remember is that if you are in a table-service restaurant, let the host know that you have certain dietary restrictions and they will send out a chef to discuss your options.
 You can almost always make the changes necessary to stay in ketosis.
 With the quick-service restaurants and snacks, it can be a little harder, but still very possible.
 In this post, I will be covering my day at Epcot.
 On this visit, we were there during the International Food and Wine Festival, so the snack options were a little different than they might be when you are there.

 Nice Keto Breakfast at Pop Century’s Everything Pop Shopping and Dining